discord/ex_hash_ring/pages/upgrade.md

 Since a Generation is now a more important concepts in the library this function was renamed from `get_ring_gen/1` to `get_generation/1`.

-### Ring Configuration
+### Ring Information

-`ExHashRing.HashRing.ETS.Config` was renamed to `ExHashRing.Config` and serves a similar purpose.
-The interface is largely the same, but the configuration struct that can be saved and read to the configuration has been changed.
+`ExHashRing.HashRing.ETS.Config` was renamed to `ExHashRing.Information` and serves a similar purpose.
+The interface is largely the same, but the entry tuple that can be saved and read to has been changed.

+The module was renamed from `Config` to `Information` because it holds look-aside information similar to `Process.info`.
+This is also to deconflict it with the concept of Application Configuration.

 #### Pre-6.0.0